rant-lang/rant/README.md

 ***

-Rant is a language for procedural text generation.
+**Rant** is a high-level language for templating and procedural text generation.
-It is designed to help you write more dynamic and expressive templates, dialogue, stories, names, test data, and much more.
+Write more expressive and dynamic templates, dialogue, stories, names, test data, and much more.

 ## Introducing Rant 4.0

-Rant 4.0 is a complete redesign and reimplementation of the Rant language and runtime.
-The result is a completely redefined and superior text generation experience designed around the needs of everyone-- from writers and programmers, to anybody else!
+Rant 4.0 is a complete remake of the Rant language and runtime.
+It delivers a superior text generation experience designed around the needs of everyone-- from writers and programmers, to anybody else!

 ### Rant is intuitive

-Rant is basically the opposite of Regex: Instead of matching a string to a pattern, you provide the pattern and a matching string comes out!
+Rant is basically the opposite of Regex:
+Instead of matching a string to a pattern, you generate a string from a pattern!

-Rant makes it easy to express your desired output as a set of branching possibilities.
+It's easy to express your desired output as a set of branching possibilities.
 For example, consider a simple regex that matches on three strings:

 ```regex